LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>
 </div>

-Now, we provide a final global approximation result in the case where the domain is smooth (see Appendix [14](#boundary) for a review on manifolds with boundary) and bounded.
+Now we provide a final global approximation result in the case where the domain is smooth (see Appendix [14](#boundary) for a review on manifolds with boundary) and bounded.